spraphul/blog/_posts/2024-10-02-paper-summaries.md

 - Different tasks may have conflicting objectives, leading to compromises in performance when using a linear combination of reward models.
 - A uniform RLHF optimizer setup across all tasks can be suboptimal as different tasks might benefit from different hyperparameter settings.

-**CGPO addresses these limitations by incorporating the following key innovations:**
+## CGPO addresses these limitations by incorporating the following key innovations

 **1. Mixture of Judges (MoJs):**
 - Instead of relying solely on reward models, CGPO introduces two types of judges: **rule-based** and **LLM-based**.